 These professionals will actively develop your IR plan before a crisis occurs.
 Pre-incident, their responsibilities include running tests to address vulnerabilities and ensuring that company-wide cybersecurity measures are up to date.

 Prepare different workflows for different incident alert levels.
 Then review these plans every three months to ensure their continued relevance to the ever-evolving digital landscape.
-Trustwave’s elite SpiderLabs team is a great partner for this practice, with their expertise in running automated security tests that examine and identify security gaps in your environment.
+Singtel's cyber security experts can run automated security tests that examine and identify security gaps in your environment.

 Your IR team is the first to be alerted and mobilised when a breach is detected.
 Should a breach affect access to default communication channels such as your email8, have alternative streams of communication ready to enable quick correspondence.
 Once alerted, technical experts examine breach details and damage severity to determine which workflow to execute.